kwlzn/blast/README.md

       r         Randomize List
       d         Debug Mode

-when in doubt, hit ? to see this same list in the UI. you can also click on tracks to play/pause and seek around in tracks by clicking on the duration bar.
+when in doubt, you can hit the "?" key to see this same list in the UI.

+you can also click on tracks to play/pause and seek around in tracks by clicking on the duration bar.

 open source